vmware-archive/apps-spring-cloud-services-code/greeting-feign/README.md

-# config-client
+# greeting-feign

-Demonstrates using Spring Cloud Config from a client perspective
+Demonstrates using Feign as an atlernative to RestTemplate